-Sublists in Word and PDF documentsA common use case for document generation involves producing a document containing one or more lists of items.
+Sublists in generated documentsA common use case for document generation involves producing a document containing one or more lists of items.
 For example, you might create a proposal to a prospect, containing a list of deliverables and a list of dependencies.
 Or you might create a thank-you letter to your donor, containing a list of their cash donations and another list of in-kind donations.

 For example, suppose we need a series of Word documents, one for each of our partner accounts, in which each document contains a list of that partner's recently-closed opportunities.
 Suppose also that the opportunity list must include calculated fields, e.g., the number of product line items associated with that opportunity.
 Below is a rough outline of what the output document might look like.

 TableEndmerge fields within the table in the above screen shot.
 These two markers indicate the region of the document that must be replicated, once for each closed opportunity.
 The

 TableStartfield must be the first element in the leftmost cell of the row which must be replicated, and the

 TableEndfield must be the last element in the last cell of the row.
 (These are standard Word merge fields, inserted using the usual process for merge field creation, the only difference being that they are specially named.)

 TableStart field must include a record group name following a colon.
 In this example, we have used

 Oppties as our record group name.
 (Notice that there is no space after the colon.)
 This name is just a mnemonic for us, indicating the kind of list being produced; i.e., we can make up